heyjva/support/content/src/green/about-the-device/about.md

 ## Smart home hub for Home Assistant

 Home Assistant Green is a smart home hub designed to run Home Assistant.
-It comes with a preinstalled Home Assistant operating system.
+It comes with a preinstalled Home Assistant Operating System.
 Because smart home hubs usually run around the clock, Green has a low power consumption: under heavy load, it uses ~3 W, 1.7 W when idle.

 No custom hardware components required.
 Connect power and Ethernet and you are ready to get started with Home Assistant.